dyota257/wrestlingscoreboard/to-do.md

 [x] Refactor resets into a function
 [x] Refactor colour buttons class names
 [x] comment out/delete console.logs on timers
+[ ] Rework how classes are assigned in scoreboard elements
+    [ ] Refactor behaviour

 ## Shotclock
 [x] Make shot clock in sync with current time